Maria João Mira

 Maria João Mira (born 18 September 1959 in Lisbon) is a Portuguese screenwriter who authored several successful telenovelas.

 Biography

-Mira was the first director of the Casa da Criação (House of Creation), a television writing company founded in 2001 by the production company Nicolau Breyner Produções.
+Mira was the director of the Casa da Criação (House of Creation), a television writing company founded in 2001 by the production company Nicolau Breyner Produções.
 Her son, André Ramalho, is also a screenwriter.
 They have been working together on some occasions.